 White Bass usually forage in early morning and late afternoon, while adults are sometimes seen feeding in the dark.
 Their food consists of insects, crustaceans and fish, with the latter making up the bulk of the adults diet.
-This species is highly mobile, moving about in large schools, voraciously feeding on other schooling fish, such as gizzard shad.
-In Iowa, the presence of gizzard shad is a requisite for establishment of white bass in reservoirs and large rivers.
-White bass utilize other forage fish, particularly minnows and shiners, in the natural lakes for food.
+This species is highly mobile, moving about in large schools, voraciously feeding on other schooling fish, such as Gizzard Shad.
+In Iowa, Gizzard Shad are needed to establish White Bass in reservoirs and large rivers.
+White Bass use other forage fish, particularly minnows and shiners, in the natural lakes for food.